If you’re a startup founder, then I know how you feel:

 If your company sells beauty products, would you send an email pitch to a hunting magazine?

-Become a source.
-Another great way to identify journalists that will be interested in you is to become a source.
-Not only are you getting your foot in the door, but you are providing something of value to the reporter.
+Not only will you be getting your foot in the door as a fellow writer, but you’re providing something of value to the reporter.

 Mutually beneficial relationships like these tend to continue to grow.

 It gets better: